 The one element that matters most is delivery.
 There needs to be a relentless focus on it.
 If you deliver what you promised within the timescales you promised then your standing will rise exponentially.
 If not, then it is definitely better not to have started.
 Healthcare professionals have long memories and the history of the NHS is littered with stories of external partners over-promising but ultimately disappointing.

 Some of this can be avoided by choosing a project that is manageable in the first place.
-While it might be appear to be best to start off with a small project and limit scope to ensure delivery there needs to be a balance in case the project isn’t ambitious enough to get the NHS interested.
+While it might appear to be best to start off with a small project and limit the scope to ensure delivery there needs to be a balance in case the project isn’t ambitious enough to get the NHS interested.

-Measurement is huge part of delivery.
+Measurement is a huge part of delivery.
 How do we know that we delivered?
 What were the critical success factors?
 What effort did we put in?
 What did we get out?
 There needs to be a measurable payoff that is worth all the effort.

-High value partnerships with the NHS aren’t just possible, they’re positively encouraged.
+High-value partnerships with the NHS aren’t just possible, they’re positively encouraged.

 There’s a reason why it’s a cornerstone of so many successful Market Access strategies.
-Without some degree of collaboration and partnership it's not difficult to see why the door often remains closed to discussions around access and uptake.
+Without some degree of collaboration and partnership, it’s not difficult to see why the door often remains closed to discussions around access and uptake.